 - 1. Download the XPSCardPrinter_x.x.xxx.x.zip file from the Entrust website, or contact your service provider. - 2.
 Extract the .zip file to a location on your computer. - 3.
-Open a command prompt window.
-Select Run as administrator when opening the window. - 4.
+Open a command prompt from Windows System32 folder.
+Select Run as administrator when opening the window. - Enter user credentials if prompted.
+Driver Install required admin privileges. - 4.
 Navigate to the directory where the files were extracted. - 5.
-Select the appropriate command file. - Use the silentinstall.cmd command to continue with one of the following: - ♦ Silent Install Command on page E-2 - Install Support Files on page E-5
+Select the appropriate command file. - Use the silentinstall.cmd command to continue with one of the following:

+- Silent Install Command on page E-2

+- Install Support Files on page E-5

 - Use the driverutility.cmd command to do the following:

-- ♦ Silent Update on page E-6
+- Silent Update on page E-6

-- ♦ Silent Uninstall on page E-7
+- Silent Uninstall on page E-7